 Number and percent of new enrollees who met level of care prior to receiving Medically Fragile Waiver Services.
+Numerator: Total number of new enrollees who met level of care.
 Denominator: Total number of new enrollees.
-Numerator: Total number of new enrollees who met level of care.

 Data Source (Select one): Other If 'Other' is selected, specify: The clinician designed system and LTSS report